 - Sunblock: Dogs can get a sunburn, especially dogs with short fur and light skin.
 Apply a natural, mineral sunscreen to sun-sensitive areas such as nose and ears.

 - A seat cover: I have this hammock-style seat cover — it has nylon backing to protect your car seats from mud, water, and fur.

 - Car harness or crate: For safety on the road.
 I use a car safety harness like this one.
 Small dogs are generally safer in a crate.

-- Doggie lifevest: If you will be boating or playing near the ocean, bring a doggie flotation vest.
+- Doggie lifevest: If you will be boating or playing near the ocean, bring a doggie life vest.
 Even dogs that love to swim can get tired, cramped, or weakened by the cold.

-- Doggie socks: Good for hiking in rough terrain and/or wearing on the beach on hot days.
-In the photo below, Macy is wearing these canoe-print ones, but I’m a fan of these ones that look like hiking boots!
+- Doggie socks or boots: Good for hiking in rough terrain and/or wearing on the beach on hot days.
+In the photo below, Macy is wearing these canoe-print ones (discontinued), but any might help dogs when hiking on warm days.